R v Gruenke: Background

 Adele Rosemary Gruenke was a 22-year-old reflexologist (a type of therapy similar to acupressure).
 Philip Barnett, an 82-year-old friend and client of Gruenke, had loaned her a significant amount of money including money to start a reflexology clinic.
 They lived together for a time in a platonic relationship – he had even put her in his will – until he began to make advances to her, at which point she moved home with her mother.
 Barnett's advances became more aggressive, to the point where she and her boyfriend plotted to kill him.
 One night in November 1986, she met with Barnett in his car and a fight broke out.
 She and her boyfriend beat Barnett to death.

-Greunke, distraught, then spoke to a pastor and counsellor about her involvement in the murder, and the planning that went into it.
+Gruenke, distraught, then spoke to a pastor and counsellor about her involvement in the murder, and the planning that went into it.

 At trial the conversation between Greunke, the counsellor, and pastor was admitted and proved sufficient to convict Gruenke of first-degree murder.